 In conjunction with the research councils' grant terms and conditions (T&Cs), this document gives guidance about our expectations of research organisations (ROs) and investigators.
 It is the ROs' responsibility to ensure that the T&Cs set out in the grant offer document are adhered to and that the project team and admin/finance office are aware of any grant-specific conditions in addition to the T&Cs.
-In all cases the additional conditions override all others.
 All Grant Maintenance Requests must be made before the end of the Grant and must adhere to GDPR guidelines.

 Please note you can view full economic cost (fEC) frequently asked questions in the grants terms and conditions page.

 - Final Expenditure Statement attachment for international funding

 - Grant suspension

 There are two types of no cost extensions: Staff extensions and exceptional extensions (non-staff).
 Requests will only be considered where they are necessary to enable the objectives of the award to be completed, and should only be for the time actually required for this.